Actindo-AG/Documentation/BigCommerce/Overview/03_Particularities.md

 ## Importing product data

 You have two options for handling the product data:
 - You export the product data created in *Actindo* to your *BigCommerce* storefront.
 - You import the product data created in *BigCommerce* to *Actindo*.
 Note, if you choose this way, you will not be able to import product changes again from *BigCommerce* to *Actindo*.
 In this case, you must change product data on the *Actindo* side and export them to *BigCommerce*.
+  For this reason, it is recommended to hold product data on Actindo.

 ## Exporting product data